Monday, February 28, 2011

 Child of the 50s

-My brother and I were typical 1950s kids growing up in post war American Dream suburbia – in Texas for a while, then Okinawa, military-brats, the term for kids of a career military man- the two boys, Danny and Rusty, well behaved or justified spankings followed, growing up on hamburgers and "co-cola," jitterbug dances and hayrides, surrounded by country woods, catchin' crawdads down in the "crick," in the holler’; church on Sundays, walking home, listening to the "negro" churches along the way, with their heavenly sounding gospel; walking to school across railroad lines, pastures with bulls, Herefords and Longhorns, raccoons and opossums, getting bit by farm dogs, and pretty girls in skirts when we got there; sounds of the times, Elvis, Sam Cooke, doo wop and air raid drills.
+My brother and I were typical 1950s kids growing up in post war American Dream suburbia – in Texas for a while, then Okinawa, military-brats, the term for kids of a career military man- the two boys, Danny and Rusty, well behaved or justified spankings followed in those days.
+We were a lot less supervised, but strictly taught to respect our elders.
+The 1950s meant a lot of things now forgotten: no air conditioning, polio was still common, early 50s few if any b/w TVs, by mid-50s we had American Bandstand, girls with dresses and petticoats, hamburgers and "co-cola," jitterbug” dances and hayrides, we lived at times surrounded by country woods, catchin' crawdads down in the "crick," in the holler’; church on Sundays, walking two miles to school and another two miles from church to home, listening to the "negro" church choirs along the way.
+I discovered Mahalia Jackson on radios difficult to tune in, to listen to the “race” music I loved so much.
+This brought rhythm and blues into my life forever.
+Elvis in 1955, Chuck Berry crossed the color line for us in music as did Jackie Robinson in baseball.
+We were walking to school across railroad lines, through pastures with bulls, Herefords and Longhorns, raccoons and opossums, getting bit by farm dogs, and pretty girls in skirts when we got there; sounds of the times, Fats Domino, Sam Cooke, doo wop, tornadoes come Spring and Fall across the Bible Belt of Denison, Texas on the Oklahoma border- tornado ally; and school atom bomb air raid drills.
+But many great memories.

-By the 60s, I was fortunate in being able to travel the world and finally study abroad, graduating from art college in Australia.
+By the 1960s, I was fortunate in being able to travel the world and finally study abroad, graduating from art college in Australia.
 My studies in graduate school taught me to read widely, think deeply, and take notes and research and check sources, before forming an opinion.
 Consider the other side, always.
-I have lived the American dream.
+I’ve seen many third world countries and western civilization and know the value of the United a states and our Constitutional liberties.
+I was able to become a full-time fine artist, teach college, successful marriages, experience the wonder of the traditional wife, a successful daughter and son - this is the American dream, because I have lived it.

 So, the reason for the blog is to network with open-minded people.
-We need to preserve our liberties, our American identity, and protect this country from extremists of all kind, in our neighborhoods, and in high government places - within our borders, outside our borders; welcome Mexican immigrants, but impede illegal immigrants; Certainly, welcome Islam, as all religions are welcome; but remember it is fundamental Islamics,the Taliban, al Qadea, and LeT, who train and send suicide bombs against men, women and children, still, and stone disobedient wives; God Bless America.
+We need to preserve our liberties, our American identity, and protect this country from extremists of all kind, in our neighborhoods, and in high government places - within our borders, outside our borders; welcome Mexican immigrants, but impede illegal immigrants; Certainly, welcome Christian, Hindu, Judaism, and Islam, as all religions are welcome; but remember it is fundamentalist Islamics (the Taliban, al Qadea, LeT, ISIS, Boco Haram, Hezbollah, Hamas) who send suicide bombs against men, women and children, still, and stone disobedient wives.
+Speech is increasingly censored online, and in Western Civilization - Canada, England and Scotland.
+The American 1st Amendment is a citizen’s fundamental right not afforded in authoritarian governments.
+God Bless America.